gvwilson/sdxpy/src/persist/index.md

-We will also use [%i "dynamic dispatch" %][%/i%] as we did in [%x interp %] to handle each item so that we don't have to modify a multiway `if` statement each time we add a new capability.
+We will also use [%i "dynamic dispatch" %][%/i%] as we did in [%x interp %] to handle each item so that we don't have to modify a multi-way `if` statement each time we add a new capability.
 The core of our saving class is: